“I’m going to wipe them out for good. I’m God and My will will be done.”

 “Angels take their places.”

-“There are lots in heaven, believe it or not.”
-God gave me a wink and took a sip of whiskey.
+“There are lots in heaven believe it or not.”
+God raised His glass to me, before taking a sip of whiskey.
 “They’re often sent down, to help deal with situations, you’ll have met one or two in the past for sure.
 Only this time, I’m talking about a mass deployment on a scale not seen before.”

 “And they’ll come down, to get rid of the evil people?”